dz-enigmatologist/Photoglottography/README.md

 # Photoglottography

 ## 📌 Abstract
-This project aims to develop an infrared (IR) sensor system capable of detecting glottal stops by monitoring the opening and closing of the vocal folds through the throat.
+This project aims to develop a non-invasive, infrared (IR) sensor system capable of detecting glottal stops by monitoring the opening and closing of the vocal folds through the throat.
 By positioning an IR emitter and detector externally on the neck, the system captures real-time data reflecting glottal activity, which can be particularly useful for voice research and speech therapy tools.

 ## ❓ What is a Glottal Stop?